KeibingYang/MLDL_Project/README.md

 # MLDL_Project - **DocFloQA-FreezeTune**
-The repository is the project belonged to Kaibing Yang and its theme is about finetuning the multimodal model to adpat specific task.
+This repository belongs to Kaibing Yang and focuses on fine-tuning multimodal models to adapt to specific tasks.
 Specically, the project finetunes the Florence-2 modle to better address the DocVQA problem.

 In this project, we explored the related work of DocVQA and fine-tuned it on DocVQA2020 based on Florence-2 with satisfactory results